JonnyDawe/arcgis-animate-markers-plugin/README.md

 ```

 - `scale` _`optional`_ (number): A number that represents the new scale of the symbol.
 If not provided, the scale will not change.
-- `rotate` _`optional`_ (number) : A number that represents the new rotation of the symbol in degrees.
+- `rotate` _`optional`_ (number) : A number that represents the new geographic rotation (rotation clockwise) of the symbol in degrees .
 If not provided, the rotation will not change.

 #### onSymbolAnimationStep